 Fees entered on the form are based on data provided by the US Environmental Protection Agency (EPA).
-To make contact information updates, address corrections or updates, or generator status changes, please complete the Notification of RCRA Subtitle C Activity (EPA Form 8700-12) and mail to EPA Region 7.
+To update contact information updates, make address corrections, or generator status changes, please complete the Notification of RCRA Subtitle C Activity (EPA Form 8700-12) and mail to EPA Region 7.

 Fees are due if the facility operated for any portion of the previous calendar year.
 The form must be completed, signed, and returned with any fee due by

 April 15 of each year.
 A 15% penalty will apply to all fees received after the April 15 deadline.

-If wanting to pay via credit card (Visa, Mastercard or Discover), please email the completed form to Angie.Clark@dnr.iowa.gov and she will coordinate the credit card payment with the facility.
+To pay via credit card (Visa, Mastercard or Discover), please email the completed form to Angie.Clark@dnr.iowa.gov to coordinate the credit card payment with the facility.
 Please DO NOT include the credit card information in the email.

 In Section one (fields 1a, 1b, and 1c), the tonnage fees are assessed and determined by the amount of the hazardous waste that was generated.
-If no tonnage fees are recorded in fields 1a, 1b, or 1c, you must have the qualifying exemption(s) marked in Section 4 to waive those tonnage fees for your facility.
+If no tonnage fees are recorded in fields 1a, 1b, or 1c, you must identify have the qualifying exemption(s) marked in Section 4 to have those tonnage fees waived for the facility.